coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   No inference for ``t``.
 Unresolved instances are quantified in the (inferred) type of ``t`` and abstracted in ``t``.

-The behavior of |SSR| 1.4 and below (never resolve type classes) can be restored with the option
+.. opt:: SsrHave NoTCResolution

-.. cmd:: Set SsrHave NoTCResolution.
+   This option restores the behavior of |SSR| 1.4 and below (never resolve type classes).

 Variants: the suff and wlog tactics
 ```````````````````````````````````